jamshop/eleventy-plugin-mdx/README.md

 });
 ```

 You might be thinking we could make a best guess how to serialise these values.
-However since we don't know what props are used, and we want to avoid putting the entire context object in the client, it's best to just tell us what props you need in this way.
+However we don't know what props are used in the MDX, and we were to give it all the data in the context the client bundle would be HUGE.
+Putting the entire context object in the client is a very bad idea, it's best to just tell us what props you need and `serializeEleventyProps` is the way.

-**Alpha note:** I'm looking for a better name for this function.
-Suggestions please.
+Alternatively, just use static components.

 ## This is not an SPA

 **Note**: These MDX template do not generate single page apps.
-A bundle is generated for each page and currently (I think without changes to 11ty) I cannot output a file to the generated site from a plugin.
-Which means I cannot bundle React separately.
+A bundle is generated for each page.